Charitable Events

 Food for Days

-In years past, before COVID-19 became the "norm", we were collecting items for Food for Days, which provides food in backpacks for local kids who may not get a meal on the weekends.
+With the help of staff and clients, we have collected items for Food for Days for quite a few years now.
+Food for Days provides food in backpacks for local kids who may not get a meal on the weekends.
 Can you imagine?
 Each month, Food for Days collects a different item.
 While some of these may not seem as nutritious as you might want, these are items that kids will actually EAT, filling their bellies when they may not get anything else.
 They are easy-to-make food items that are appropriate for kids to make themselves.

 As you can see, each month has a specific food item that we are collecting.
 These items may be purchased and placed in the basket in our lobby – it's on the top of the shelves where the cat food is kept.
 You'll see a sign, or just ask!
 Each month, we'll remind everyone which item we are collecting on FB, but this list will remain on our website as a reference for you.